ember-learn/ember-blog/source/2020-08-21-the-ember-times-issue-161.md

 ember-component-template-colocation-migrator now supports addons 🎉, ember-mobile-menu v2 released 📱,
 Help with Embroider Readiness 🔥,
-New Free Video and Instructor on EmberMap 📹,
+New free video and instructor at EmberMap 📹,

 READMORE